MARTIMM/Sufitrail/README.md

 # Changes

+* 0.7.0
+  * Geolocation works and shows a blue circle at the current location.
 * 0.6.0
   * Added the exit button
   * Hangup bug seems to have gone. (newer versions of cordova and android (SDK etc) perhaps)